 Graduates from the Social Service Worker programs, including the Gerontology and Immigrant and Refugee streams, are eligible for membership in The Ontario College of Social Workers and Social Service Workers.

-Graduates find employment throughout the entire range of human service settings including major area hospitals, welfare agencies, community support programs, health, mental health and disability organizations, long-term care facilities and correctional settings.
+As a graduate of this school, you may find employment throughout the entire range of human service settings including major area hospitals, social assistance agencies, school boards, community support programs, health, mental health and disability organizations, long-term care facilities and correctional settings.